Undergraduate Awards and Scholarships

 Awarded to students who identify as LGBTQ or pursuing studies in Sexual Diversity.
 May be awarded for academic achievements, enhancing the student experience in Sexual Diversity Studies, and other reasons.

 Past recipients: Cruz Dela Cruz (2018), Navin Kariyawasam (2018)

 The David Rayside Scholarships in SDS

-Two scholarships will be awarded annually on the basis of academic merit; the first to a student with the most distinguished overall academic performance, who is completing their graduating year with a Specialist Program in SDS; the 2nd to an undergraduate completing either a Specialist or a Major in SDS combined with an academic interest in the study of politics (through a degree in a politically relevant program, such as POL, Peace & Conflict, Intl Relations or Equity Studies), or a demonstrated commitment to social justice.
-Open to students outside of UC.
+Two scholarships will be awarded annually on the basis of academic merit; the first, to a student with the most distinguished overall academic performance, who is completing their graduating year with a Specialist Program in SDS; the second, to an undergraduate completing either a Specialist or a Major in SDS combined with an academic interest in the study of politics (through a degree in a relevant program, such as POL, Peace & Conflict, Intl Relations, or Equity Studies), or a demonstrated commitment to social justice.

 Past recipients: Brock Hessel (2013), Kiran Mehdee (2013), Alex Crocker (2014), Rana Elhawary (2014), Minna Frederick (April 2015), Jasmine Hodgson-Bautista (2016), Ashley Splawinski (2017), Jade Reid (2017), Tanisha Patrick (2018)